gaph/dkkma/_posts/2015-01-08-expressionengine-developer-in-london-uk.markdown

 #### 2. Development

 - MAMP for local .dev environment
-- Atom as our favourite code editor
+- Atom as our favorite code editor
 - GIT / Github for version control

 #### 3. Testing